Schedule PRP Injection Therapy

 There are a number of other injuries that we treat with PRP therapy:

 PRP therapy isn’t good for everything, but we offer a variety of other treatments.
-Please browse our site to learn more about our headache treatments and other types of relief that we offer.
+Please browse our site to learn more about our headache treatments and other types of relief that we offer at our offices—be it in Manhattan, NY or Somerset, NJ.

 Arthritis: PRP is sometimes used to treat arthritis; however, this is a relatively new development in modern medicine, so it’s considered more of an alternative treatment at this point.
 We recommend trying other arthritis treatments at the University Pain Medicine Center.